SpecFlowOSS/SpecFlow/docs/source/Bindings/Step-Definitions.md

 ### Method name - regex (F# only)

-F# allows providing any characters in method names, so you can make the regular expression as the method name, if you use [F# bindings||FSharp Support]().
+F# allows providing any characters in method names, so you can make the regular expression as the method name, if you use [F# bindings](FSharp-Support.md).

 ```F#
 let [<Given>] ``I have entered (.*) into the calculator``(number:int) =